Surya-K-L/Surya-K-L/README.md

 - 👀 I’m interested in developing software and designing web-sites
 - 🌱 I’m currently learning Computer Science Engineering
 - 📫 Reach me through suryakannaiyan4@gmail.com
-- ⚡ Fun fact:Keep on working until u satisfy yourself.
+- ⚡ Fun fact:Keep on working until you satisfy yourself.

 <!---
 Surya-K-L/Surya-K-L is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.